KEEP SMILING THROUGH – Rod Stewart & ‘SMILER’ (1974)

 Songs for his next album were cut in the US with the top notch Muscle Shoals session players and in making a record for the first time without input from Wood, Quintteton and Waller, he insisted there would no longer be room on his LP’s for filler – the obvious answer to that being until ‘Smiler‘ there had been hardly any.

 As the years passed, ‘Smiler‘ remained something of a blot on the picturesque landscape of his early years, notions that Rod could have written or selected better songs than appeared on the finished record confirmed in 1995 with release of the ‘Handbags & Gladrags‘ compilation.
-Included were five songs omitted from the final cut – covers of ‘You Put Something Better Inside Me‘ (a Stealers Wheel album track written by Gerry Rafferty and Joe Egan) and Labi Siffre’s ‘Crying, Laughing, Loving, Lying‘ were found to be far more stirring than what were ultimately chosen.
+Included were five songs omitted from the final cut – covers of ‘You Put Something Better Inside Me‘ (a Stealers Wheel album track written by Gerry Rafferty and Joe Egan) and Labi Siffre’s ‘Crying, Laughing, Loving, Lying‘ found to be far more stirring than what were ultimately chosen.

 The rendition of ‘Every Time We Say Goodbye‘ might be Rod, Woody, Mac and Micky Waller amusing themselves in the studio, but two Stewart-Wood pieces, ‘So Tired‘ and ‘Missed You‘ (containing similar melodies but each with a different set of lyrics), both have the makings of a memorable mid-tempo piece.
 In the style of ‘You Wear It Well’ – who could resist lines such as ‘She got tired of me/Staying out late everynight/I’d always fall up the stair‘ – inclusion of either at the expense of the below par ‘Smiler’ offerings, would also have improved things no end.